-CD artwork for my musical project Sempervivi proves that I am very hands on.
-I departed my previous band Analog Apostles in 2014 to start my own solo project.
+The CD artwork for my own band Sempervivi proves that I am very hands on with personal projects.
+I departed my previous band Analog Apostles in 2014 in order to start my own solo project.
 After self producing an acoustic EP, I wrote new songs for this record, which necessitated a full band.
 I designed my own layout for “Always Alive” in 2017.
 This album was, in every sense of the words, both a labor of love and a family affair.

 CD artwork process for Kentucky rock music

 Initially, I only knew that I wanted to use a bright green color for the album’s cover.
 This is because the record’s concept is evergreen life.
 I took my time on this project in between other work and music related tasks, since my goal was to hand draw as much of the CD art as possible.
 At first, I even hand wrote the credits, but I was not happy with how those turned out.
 However, I drew or traced each and every other element in the CD and jacket composition.

 Many of these songs’ themes center around family, growing up, and the idea of continuing one’s lineage to future generations.
 I wanted to incorporate many elements that were found in nature.
 Therefore, I researched which animals represented immortality in different world cultures.
 In the end, I settled on the cicada.
 It is a winged insect which is common here in Kentucky that can be heard chirping loudly on humid summer evenings.
 I incorporated a pair of these bugs as part of the front cover heraldry.
 The sempervivum plant is also known as a succulent or houseleek.
 I featured it in red, located front and center on the cover.
 It is a reference to the name of the band as well.
 “Sempervivum” is a Latin phrase that literally translates to “ever living” or “always alive”.